mattherman/MbDotNet/README.md

 - SMTP imposters
 - Stub behaviors
 - All response types other than "is"
-- The "exists", "or", "and", and "inject" predicates
+- The "exists" and "inject" predicates

 Pull requests are always welcome.